magmaOffenburg/RoboViz/README.md

 RoboViz is a monitor and visualization tool for the [RoboCup 3D Soccer Simulation League](http://wiki.robocup.org/wiki/Soccer_Simulation_League).
 This is a fork of the original version by Justin Stoecker [hosted on SourceForge](http://sourceforge.net/projects/rcroboviz/).
 Compared to the original version, major improvements have been made as can be seen in detail in the [changelog](CHANGELOG.md).

 Java 1.8 is required to build and run RoboViz.
 Pre-built binaries for Windows, Linux and Mac are available [here](https://github.com/magmaOffenburg/RoboViz/releases).
-You can also build it from source using the appropriate `build-<platform>` script in [`scripts`](scripts).
+You can also build it from source using [`scripts/build.sh`](scripts/build.sh) or [`scripts/build.bat`](scripts/build.bat).

 ![](images/video.gif)